-If you have already selected a vehicle routing profile, but would like to create a new one tap New at the top of the Vehicle Routing Profiles screen.
+If you have already selected a vehicle routing profile, but would like to create a new one, tap Create Custom Profile at the top of the Vehicle Routing Profiles screen.

-The Select Vehicle Type screen is displayed, allowing you to select the vehicle profile that most closely resembles the vehicle that you will be driving.
-The profile that you select will be used as the basis for the new profile that you are creating.
+The Select Vehicle Type screen is displayed, allowing you to select the vehicle type that most closely resembles the vehicle that you will be driving: Heavy Duty, Medium Duty, Light Duty, or Auto.
+The vehicle type that you select will be used as the basis for the new profile that you are creating.

 Below are the routing profile settings that you can make once you have selected a vehicle type.